Fiji PM rebuffs 'move to higher ground' advice as Australia frets over climate

-SYDNEY, May 8 (Reuters) - Fijian Prime Minister hit back on Wednesday at remarks by an Australian politician that Fijians should seek higher ground in response to rising seas, backed up by a poll showing Australian voters see global warming as their top threat.
+SYDNEY (Reuters) - Fiji’s prime minister hit back on Wednesday at remarks by an Australian politician that Fijians should seek higher ground in response to rising seas, backed up by a poll showing Australian voters see global warming as their top threat.

 Climate change has opened up a divide between Australia’s major parties ahead of the May 18 election, which polls suggest the government will lose, but in the Pacific the issue is an existential security problem as rising water levels are already forcing villages to relocate.